Licensure

 Authorization for Distance Learning

-NC_SARA Logo
+SARA Logo

 Carolina University has been approved to participate in the National Council for State Authorization Reciprocity Agreement (NC-SARA) which allows us to provide distance learning programs (both online and in the form of supervised field experiences) and coursework to residents of states other than North Carolina.
 Click here to visit CU's State Authorization for Distance Education page.